JuanEOl/JuanEOl/README.md

 ## Hi there 👋
+I'm a software developer who enjoys building fast, scalable, and well-structured applications.
+I’ve worked on both the backend and frontend, and I’m comfortable with DevOps and cloud stuff too.
+I like designing solid systems, writing clean code, and keeping up with the latest tech trends.

 <!--
 **JuanEOl/JuanEOl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.